EtheaDev/SVGIconImageList/README.md

 ![SVGTextPropertyEditorFMX.jpg](./Demo/Images/SVGTextPropertyEditorFMX.jpg)

-### UTILITY
+### UTILITIES

 The [SVG Viewer Demo](https://github.com/EtheaDev/SVGIconImageList/wiki/SVG-Viewer-(VCL)) is useful to check the rendering quality of the engines available.

 The [SVG Icon Explorer](https://github.com/EtheaDev/SVGIconImageList/wiki/SVGIconExplorer) utility is useful to explore and preview your svg image collections.

-You can use [SVG Shell Extensions](https://github.com/EtheaDev/SVGShellExtensions) if you want to see your icons directly into Windows Explorer or you want to edit them using a powerful SVG Text Editor.
+You can use [SVG Shell Extensions](https://github.com/EtheaDev/SVGShellExtensions) if you want to see your icons directly into Windows Explorer or you want to edit them using a powerful **SVG Text Editor**.

 ### DOCUMENTATION

 Follow the [guide in Wiki section](https://github.com/EtheaDev/SVGIconImageList/wiki) to known how to use those components to modernize your Delphi VCL or FMX Windows applications scalable, colored and beautiful with few lines of code.

 ### RELEASE NOTES

+21 Aug 2023: version 4.0.0 (VCL+FMX)
+- Removed old "native" engine TSVG
+- Updated to Skia4Delphi ver.
+6.0.0
+- TSVGIconVirtualImageList inherits from TVirtualImageList (from D10.3 to actual version).
+- Added SVGIconVirtualImageListDemo to test multiple TSVGIconVirtualImageList in same form
+- Added supporto for Delphi 12

 28 Feb 2023: version 3.9.6 (VCL+FMX)
 - Updated to Image32 ver.
 4.4 (30 Jan 2023)